skcript/better_delayed_job_web_old/README.markdown

 ===============
 [![Build Status](https://travis-ci.org/skcript/better_delayed_job_web.svg?branch=master)](https://travis-ci.org/skcript/better_delayed_job_web)

-A [resque][0] inspired (read: stolen) interface for delayed_job.
+We wanted this for ourselves, so we forked it and made it better.
+A neat and tidy dashboard for delayed_job, which gives you a overview about the status of the queues.
-This gem is written to work with rails 3 and 4 applications using activerecord.
+Tested and works with Rails 3 and above.

 Some features: